Pathos14489/horni-client/README.md

 		console.log(output);
 	}
 	main().then()

-## High Latency When Utilizing Queue?
-If you notice high latency when utilizing the queue, and especially when running the metrics test, it is likely due to lazy queue checking for performance.
-The lazy queueChecker can be disabled and the checkQueue method can be called manually if you need to revise the queue to better suit your needs.

-	const client = new HorniClient({ "useQueueChecker":false })

-The checker can then be re-enabled later.

-	client.useQueueChecker = true
+## Metrics
+If you want to have access to the metrics, you need it to have sent at least 25 prompts.
+This is to give the averages a good dataset to work from.
+I recommend running the initializeMetrics() method if you want to make sure you have them.